tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane.md

     formation           Operate on Seaplane Formations
-    help                Print this message or the help of the given subcommand(s) init                Create the Seaplane directory structure at the appropriate locations license             Print license information
+    help                Print this message or the help of the given subcommand(s) init                Create the Seaplane directory structure at the appropriate locations key-value           Operate on key-value pairs using the Global Data Consensus API [aliases: kv] license             Print license information
     shell-completion    Generate shell completion script files for seaplane